Last updated: June 2019

 If we can give you a very valuable tip it is to book a reserved seat first or second class online (which is often sold out a few weeks before) or in advance at the train station.
 If you can – BOOK IN ADVANCE.

 Train from Kandy to Nuwara Eliya

 We were not lucky enough to get a seat right away and stood for about an hour.
-Eventually after people started getting off at different stations we managed to grab two seats with our two backpacks and two more bags in toe!
-Again, personal space can be non existent and if you don’t have some patience then this is not going to be a pleasant journey.
+Eventually, after people started getting off at different stations we managed to grab two seats with our two backpacks and two more bags in toe!
+Again, personal space can be non-existent and if you don’t have any patience then this is not going to be a pleasant journey.

 Train from Nuwara Eliya to Ella

 The next day, despite the chaos of the day before, we decided to catch the 9.30am train to Ella.
 Again, we were unable to get tickets in advance to Ella so we got 2nd class unreserved seats and it was so overcrowded.